-At environment level, and from the point of view of GES, the significance and representatively of entanglement/strangling as a pollution indicator have not yet been confirmed.
+As for the environment and from the point of view of GES, the significance and representatively of entanglement/ strangling as a pollution indicator have not yet been confirmed.
 It is necessary for scientists to test already available sets of data before envisaging this kind of monitoring.